 Carbs fall in and out of fashion, depending on the fad diet of the moment.
-But carbs are an essential component of any healthy diet plan, and should be the main source of calories in your diet, because they are your primary source of energy.
+But foods that contain carbs are an essential component of any healthy diet plan, and should be the main source of calories in your diet, because they are your primary source of energy.

 Many of these carbs are also a source of fiber, which is a type of carbohydrate that's only partially digested by the body.
 Like complex carbs, fiber tends to slow down digestion.

 Fruits, such as bananas, grapes, apples, cantaloupe and oranges, have more carbohydrates per serving than vegetables like broccoli, spinach, carrots, eggplant, mushrooms and kale.
-For example, a small apple has 15 grams of carbohydrates, but a 1/2-cup serving of steamed broccoli has 5 grams.
+For example, a small apple has 15 grams of carbohydrates, but a 1/2-cup serving of steamed broccoli has 5 grams, according to the University of Arkansas Division of Agriculture.
 Fruits and vegetables are also a source of fiber, as well as sources of vitamins and minerals.

 Limit Sweets and Refined Carbohydrates

 Sweets are also a source of carbohydrate, and include sugar, honey, soda, candy, cake, cookies, doughnuts, ice cream and other confections.
 Sweets contain simple carbohydrates or sugars.
-Although refined-carbohydrate foods -- such as white bread, white rice and white pasta -- are made up of complex carbs, they are still processed foods.
+Although refined-carbohydrate foods — such as white bread, white rice and white pasta — are made up of complex carbs, they are still processed foods.
 Sweets and refined carbs are not as nutritious as starches, fruits and vegetables.
 They lack fiber and are not a natural source of vitamins and minerals.

 MedlinePlus notes that it is always healthier to get your vitamins and minerals from natural sources, such as 100 percent whole-wheat bread or whole-grain oatmeal, than from enriched sources.